 Start writing and publishing your work either on a website or a platform such as Medium.
 You’re one less day away from reaching your writing goal if you start today.
 This also helps you to market your freelance writing venture.

 As you grow your skills, so should your following.
-Distribute your work to platforms where you can easily get feedback from people who keep tabs by commenting or upvoting.
+Distribute your work to platforms where you can quickly get feedback from people who keep tabs by commenting or upvoting.
 These include Reddit, Medium or Quora.

 At first, write about as many topics as you like.
 Don’t rush into niching down.
 Keep an open mind.
 Push content into the world and see what sticks.
 Then with time, you can narrow down to your discovered niche or area of expertise.